ukwa/ukwa-services/access/README.md

 Having set this chain up, if we visit e.g. `dev.webarchive.org.uk` the traffic should show up on the API server as well as the Docker container.

-Note that changes to the internal NGINX configuration are only picked up when it starts, so necessary to run:
+**NOTE** that changes to the internal NGINX configuration are only picked up when it starts, so necessary to run:

     docker service update --force access_website_nginx